adaptui/react/RFCs/select-component.md

 ### Typehead support:

-#### When the select is open and focus is on the select list box
+#### When the dropdown is open and focus is on the select list box

 - Typing the first letter of an option sends focus to that option.
 - Type multiple characters in rapid succession: focus moves to the next item with a name that starts with the string of characters typed.

-#### When the select is not open and focus is on the select dropdown button
+#### When the dropdown is not open and focus is on the select trigger

 - Typing the first letter of an option directly selects the option without opening the dropdown.